BACK

 Entry

-- Advanced Notice: Landlords in Mississippi must give reasonable notice to the tenant before entry (KS § 58-2557(a)).
+• Advanced Notice: Landlords in Kansas must give reasonable notice to the tenant before entry (KS § 58-2557(a)).

-- Notice for Lease Violation: 14 days to cure; 30 days to quit.
-According to Kansas eviction law, the landlord must send a 30-day lease violation notice, and if the tenant does not comply within 14 days, the tenant must move out before the end of the 30 days (KS § 58-2564(a)).
+• Notice for Lease Violation: 14 days to cure; 30 days to quit.
+According to Kansas eviction law, when a tenant materially violates the lease, the landlord may send a 30-day quit notice.
+The tenant has an opportunity to cure the violation within the first 14 days of the 30-day period; if they do not, they must move out by the 30th day (KS § 58-2564(a)).

 Other Laws and Facts About Kansas